prakashpandey/golog/README.md

 # GoLog Logger Module

-`GoLog` is a Go logging module that implements an interface-based logging system with support for multiple output targets and configurable log levels.
-Internally, it uses the `slog` package for efficient logging.
+GoLog is a Go logging module that provides an interface-based logging system with support for configurable log levels and multiple output targets.
+It can integrate seamlessly with any logging library, such as `log/slog` from the standard golang package and `Uber Zap`, both of which are already implemented as examples.
+Additional libraries can be integrated in a similar manner.

 ## Features
 - Supports multiple output targets (e.g., `stdout`, `stderr`).